 La Plante is crime-writing royalty and her life has been much-feted.
 She is the author of over 40 novels, all of which have been bestsellers, has scripted over 170 hours of international television, been the recipient of 3 BAFTA awards and is a member of The Crime Thriller Awards Hall of Fame.
 She is also one of only three screenwriters to have been made an honorary fellow at the British Film Institute and the first lay person to be awarded with an honorary fellowship by The Forensic Science Society.

 Publisher Margaret Stead said: ‘We are thrilled to be publishing the memoir of our beloved Lynda La Plante.
 Lynda is without equal – a born storyteller, brimming with joie de vivre.
 Her sense of humour, integrity and style are unmatched, and we have all been inspired by her.
 For years, we at Bonnier Books UK have been privileged to hear Lynda’s incredible stories of a life lived to the full, so it is an absolute pleasure to be publishing her memoir and to share with her loyal readership the life and stories of such an incredible legend of film, television and publishing.
 Not only will readers be thrilled and amazed by her experiences and achievements, but future generations will learn so much.
 This memoir, like Lynda herself, is pure gold dust.’

-The memoir will be published in hardback, audio and eBook spring 2024.
+The memoir will be published in hardback, audio and eBook autumn 2024.

 Photo: Andy Barnes